bibhutighimire/ONXCR---Customer-Order-Relationship/README.md

 **i. how much order was placed on “2023-01-02”?**

 Answer:
+Code is written from line 22 to 37 on Repository/OrderRepository.cs

 ![image](https://user-images.githubusercontent.com/12985759/227745486-11a49f8a-a595-444c-a285-cbf2ab81997f.png)

 **ii.
 From which countries the order was placed on “2023-01-02”?**

 Answer:
+Code is written from line 38 to 50 on Repository/OrderRepository.cs

 ![image](https://user-images.githubusercontent.com/12985759/227745497-690ef833-3bc1-4789-b196-5909ab607341.png)

 **iii.
 Who ordered on “2023-01-02”?**

 Answer:
+Code is written from line 52 to 65 on Repository/OrderRepository.cs

 ![image](https://user-images.githubusercontent.com/12985759/227745506-ad1cd787-f393-4c6e-9bad-b9851d078df1.png)

 **Thanks for reading,